Leticia Ribeiro

-Leticia Ribeiro N. Dos Santos (born February 24, 1979 in Rio de Janeiro, Brazil) is a 4th degree Brazilian jiu-jitsu black belt and multiple time world champion in the sport.
+Leticia Ribeiro N. Dos Santos (born February 24, 1979) is a 6th degree Brazilian jiu-jitsu black belt and multiple time world champion in the sport.
 She is associated with the Gracie Humaita jiu-jitsu school.
-Ribeiro is considered one of the top 10 best Brazilian jiu-jitsu female fighters of all time having been distinguished with a mention in the IBJJF Hall of Fame.
+Ribeiro is considered one of the top 10 best Brazilian jiu-jitsu female fighters of all time, even having been distinguished with membership to the IBJJF Hall of Fame.

 Biography

 Leticia Ribeiro began training in Brazilian jiu-jitsu in 1995 at the Gracie Tijuca Academy originally under Marcelo Machado a student of Royler Gracie and the Gracie Humaita school.
 She initially began training for esthetic reasons but quickly fell in love with the art and began training more seriously.
 At the time the Gracie Tijuca Academy had the reigning national women's championship team in Brazil.

 She has won numerous jiu-jitsu national and world championships during the course of her career.
 Originally starting with the Gracie Tijuca Academy.
 Ribeiro began training under her original instructor Royler Gracie eventually earning her black belt under Gracie.
-In addition to Gracie, Leticia also trains with Vinicius Aieta, Saulo Ribeiro, Xande Ribeiro and others black belts from Gracie Humaita team.
+In addition to Gracie, Leticia also trained with Vinicius Aieta, Saulo Ribeiro, Xande Ribeiro and other black belts from the Gracie Humaita team.

+Ribeiro competed in the first women's divisions at the ADCC World Championships on May 27 and 28, 2005.
+She defeated Gazzy Parman in the opening round before losing to Alessandra 'Leka' Vieira in the semi-final of the under 60kg division.

-Ribeiro is currently a 4th degree black belt in Brazilian jiu-jitsu under Royler Gracie and represents the Gracie Humaita team in jiu-jitsu competitions.
-She's presently an instructor at Gracie Humaita Southbay Competition Team, teaching Gi and No-Gi Brazilian jiu-jitsu classes, head coach of the Gracie Humaita Female Team and trainer of the World Champion Beatriz Mesquita.
+Ribeiro is currently a 6th degree black belt in Brazilian jiu-jitsu under Royler Gracie and represents the Gracie Humaita team in jiu-jitsu competitions.
+She's presently head instructor at Gracie Humaita South Bay Competition Team in San Diego, California, teaching Gi and No-Gi Brazilian jiu-jitsu classes, head coach of the Gracie Humaita Female Team and trainer of the World Champion Beatriz Mesquita.

+Between Mesquita and Ribeiro, the Gracie South Bay school is associated with 2 distinguished world champions of the sport, both members of the IBJJF Hall of Fame.
+As of December 2024, there are only 6 other female members besides them.